Truly-Depressed-Developers/study-notes-client/README.md

-# Study Notes Client
+# Study Notes - client

-Client for an app created at [SheepYourHack](https://sheepyourhack.com/) Hackathon (4th Edition; 2022)

-This repository is only for client.
-See the full list of repositories at [Truly-Depressed-Developers/study-notes](https://github.com/Truly-Depressed-Developers/study-notes)
+This repository only contains the client's code.
+For the main repository, see [Truly-Depressed-Developers/study-notes](https://github.com/Truly-Depressed-Developers/study-notes)

-## Features

-- Registration and Login
-- Browsing Notes and Questions with filters
-- Submitting own Notes

 ## Tech Stack